 There are many issues to weigh up, some logistical, some financial, some medical and, of course, some emotional.
 Going through treatment can itself be a stressful time for you and your partner (if you have a partner).
 At this stage, it can be tempting for everyone to focus on getting pregnant, but it is important to consider the longer-term aspects of using a sperm donor.
 Bear in mind that hopefully, you will have a child and that they will grow up to be an adult and perhaps have a family of their own one day.
 So, you are creating a family, not just a baby and as a parent (and maybe grandparent), you will want to make the ‘right’ decision that will stand the test of time.

 An Non-ID-Release donor is someone whose identity, for instance, their name and address, will not be released to you or your child by the authorities involved (including the clinic where you were treated).
+If you choose a Non-ID-Release sperm donor, you may not learn about their reason for donating, but if you want to read more on the subject, follow the link to our article answering the question why some men donate their sperm.

 A ID-Release donor, sometimes called an identity-release donor, is someone who has agreed that their identity will be released to anyone conceived with their sperm.
 The age at which this can happen differs according to local laws or practices but usually, this is no later than 18.